seamus-giess/hogwarts-legacy-spellbar-handler/README.md

     using AHK's "Window Spy" to recalibrate.
 (Steam Overlay can make this a bit easier)

 ## Credits
-- Butto - Letting me rubber duck and bounce ideas off fo him
+- Butto - Letting me rubber duck and bounce ideas off of him
 - Lachlan - Holding my hand through the fresh OS install leading up to this
 - Doug - Convincing me to stop being a whiny baby and just do a fresh OS